Ernests Gulbis: Personal life

 Gulbis grew up in an upper-class household.
 His book-collecting parents named him after Ernest Hemingway.
 His father Ainārs is an investment businessman, and his mother Milēna Gulbe-Kavace is a theater actress.
 His maternal grandfather Uldis Pūcītis was a popular actor and film director.

 The second of five children, Gulbis has three sisters and one brother.
 His younger half-sister Laura Gulbe is also a tennis player.

 Gulbis comes from a sporting family in general, and his paternal grandfather, Alvils Gulbis, was one of the starting five players on ASK Rīga, the Soviet Union basketball team that won the European Championships.
 He first started playing tennis with his grandmother.
 Gulbis married Tamara Kopaleyshvili in November 2017, and they are raising a child in Riga, Latvia.

 When Gulbis stunned world no. 1 Roger Federer at the 2010 Italian Open after throwing away six match points, he told reporters that "I shit my pants a little bit there...excuse my language" and has bragged about his racquet-throwing "skills" in an on-court interview.
 On a telecast during the 2010 Western and Southern Financial Group Masters from Cincinnati, broadcasters Brad Gilbert, Patrick McEnroe and Chris Fowler compared Gulbis to former world No. 1 Marat Safin in terms of both playing style and attitude on and off court.
 Like Safin, Gulbis often comments about his own lack of discipline and/or interest in practising, but is forthcoming about his aspirations for a high ranking.

 In 2009, Gulbis was arrested in Sweden for soliciting prostitutes.
 He called it a "misunderstanding".
 After paying a fine, he was released in time to play in the Stockholm Open.
 Speaking about the need for more explosive rivalries in tennis (e. g., Connors-McEnroe), in 2013 he said that Federer, Nadal, Djokovic and Andy Murray were "boring" in interviews.
 The next year, at the French Open, when Gulbis was asked if he would encourage his sisters to pursue professional tennis, he said he believed that women should "focus on family and kids".

 Gulbis speaks Latvian, English, Russian, some French, and German.

-Interestingly, Gulbis hates technology such as cell phones and prefers to read in his spare time.
+He is nicknamed "Lord", "The Gull" or "Ernie".